NuclearMachine/tabler/README.md

 Enter `http://localhost:3000` in your browser and [everything should work](https://replayable.io/replay/6301e1e414ebd00066b58470/?share=dBEQn0RalVkM16fxamUw)!

-## Building locally
+### Building locally

 If you want to build locally, then execute `npm run start-plugins` to start up the application stack versus `npm run start`.
 That way any change in the `/src` directory will build the application and refresh the page.
 Open [http://localhost:3001](http://localhost:3001) if you want to configure the web server.

-Running `npm run build` will [generate a local folder](https://replayable.io/replay/6301ea446a92ca00686c2470/?share=8BoFw4QCovXc4fFaY68v0w) called demo so you can run the app independently.
+Alternatively, running `npm run build` will [generate a local folder](https://replayable.io/replay/6301ea446a92ca00686c2470/?share=8BoFw4QCovXc4fFaY68v0w) called demo so you can run the app independently.
+Open the `index.html` inside the generated folder to get started.

 ## Installation